 This warm grilled vegetable summer salad comes together quickly, and with very little effort.
 It’s colorful and oh so delicious!
 You can choose your favorite summer vegetables to grill up for this salad.
 I’ve used corn, asparagus and red onion but you could also use cherry tomatoes, eggplant, broccolini, or bell peppers.
 The charred vegetables are then tossed with white beans, parsley, creamy feta cheese and a bright and zesty vinaigrette!

 Enjoy this salad for dinner and save the leftovers for lunch.
-Or serve it up at your next summer party alongside Steamed Clams and DIY Aperol Spritz’!
+Or serve it up at your next summer party alongside Steamed Clams or Grilled Chicken and DIY Aperol Spritz’!

 Ingredients You’ll Need